wedaa/LongTail-Log-Analysis/README.md

 WARNING
 --------------
-LongTail is in a constant state of development.
-A stable release will be available (soon?) at http://www.wedaa.com/eric/software/index.html.
+LongTail is mostly stable now.
 But it's more fun to download what's "live" at github to get the latest features.
 Reasonable system administration skills are required to run and install this software.